karineek/SearchGEM5/Experiments-ARM/README.md

 nohup ./1-run-diff-test.sh /home/debian/experiment/TinyLlama-cmin/input > LLM-diff-testing-TinyLlama.log 2>&1 &
 nohup ./1-run-diff-test.sh /home/debian/experiment/TinyLlama-cmin/output-r_5/default/queue > AFL-diff-testing-TinyLlama.log 2>&1 &
 ```
 Then we analyse this manually, as not every failure to simulate a binary is a bug (it can be that the fuzzing corrupted the binary, and the expected behaviour is NOT to run the simulation successfully).
-However, you can "grep" the error strings, it is likely that some of them will manifest during the fuzzing.
+However, you can "grep" the error strings, as some of the errors will likely manifest during the fuzzing.